scjx123/ip/docs/DeveloperGuide.md

 ### 4.4 CAP calculator feature

-The proposed undo/redo mechanism is facilitated by `CalculateCapAction`.
-It extends `Action` to execute command given by the user, output are then passed on to `Ui` for display.
+This feature extends `Action` to execute command given by the user, output are then passed on to `Ui` for display.
 Additionally, it implements the following operations:

 * `CalculateCapAction#act()` - Calculate the user CAP based on stored user grades / input modules.